Lauds: Other rites of the Western Church

 In the Ambrosian Office, and also in the Mozarabic, Lauds retained a few of the principal elements of the Roman Lauds: the Benedictus, canticles from the Old Testament, and the laudate psalms, arranged, however, in a different order (cf. Germain Morin, op. cit. in bibliography).
 In the Benedictine liturgy, the office of Lauds resembles the Roman Lauds very closely, not only in its use of the canticles but also in its general construction.

 Armenian liturgy

-The Armenian Morning (or Early) Hour (Armenian: Առաւաւտեան Ժամ aṛawotean zham) corresponds to the office of Lauds in the Roman Liturgy, both in its position in the daily cycle and in its importance.
+The Armenian Morning (or Early) Hour (Առաւաւտեան Ժամ) corresponds to the office of Lauds in the Roman Liturgy, both in its position in the daily cycle and in its importance.
 This is the most complex of all Armenian liturgies in terms of the variations in the order and text of the liturgy depending on the day of the week, liturgical tone, commemoration of the day, and liturgical season.

-Many manuscripts and printed editions of the Armenian Book of Hours (Armenian: Ժամագիրք Zhamagirk`) state that the morning hour commemorates the Son of God, with some manuscripts adding, "at the time he was seized by the Jews".
+Many manuscripts and printed editions of the Armenian Book of Hours (Ժամագիրք) state that the morning hour commemorates the Son of God, with some manuscripts adding, "at the time he was seized by the Jews".
 This is in reference to the story of the arrest and interrogation of Jesus found in the New Testament Gospels.